How to Get Into Chicago Booth School of Business

 Of the more than 80 clubs on campus, some of the more active professional clubs include the Investment Banking Group, Healthcare Group, and Private Equity Group.
 Clubs are student-run, and the level of engagement tends to vary based on the activeness of recruitment within the industry—for example, the Healthcare Group is growing as a result of the increased opportunities in the industry.
 Professionally oriented treks are typically conducted in November and December by first-year students seeking summer internships and comprise between 8 and 25 people, depending on interest.
 Other clubs that have an active presence on campus include the Wine Club, Booth Coffee Club, Net Impact, and the Chicago Booth Basketball Club.
 These clubs are also student-run, and membership fluctuates based on each incoming cohort.

 The Booth Women Connect Conference welcomes more than 1,400 female business leaders, students, and faculty to network at the annual event on campus.
-The 2022 event, which was conducted both in person and virtually, carried the theme “Investing in Each Other for Unparalleled Impact” and welcomed activist Reshma Saujani as the keynote speaker.
-Panel discussion and fireside chat topics included “Chats for Charity” and featured such speakers as the CEO of Black Opal Cosmetics.
+The 2023 event carried the theme “Leading with Authenticity to Redefine the Modern Workplace” and welcomed the CEO of the Prince’s Trust Canada as the keynote speaker.

 Learn how Stratus’ team approach can get you into Chicago Booth.
 Start with a FREE consultation with an admissions specialist today!